PattyHarris/Bootcamp-Week20-ecommerce/README.md

 Refactoring:

 I put the all the logic back to 'pages/thanks.js' along with setting the 'success' url ('pages/api/stripe/session.js) back to 'thanks'.
 I'm getting the same improved results!
 Great!

 The try/catch in 'pages/api/stripe/success.js' isn't really needed but it's a good idea anyway.
 The primary solution is the code in 'pages/thanks.js'.

+Project is completed.